 Cardiomyopathy is a disease of the heart muscle ('cardio' means heart, 'myo' means muscle and 'pathy' means disease).
 It isn't a single condition, but a group of conditions that affect the heart and reduce its ability to pump blood around the body.

 It can affect the shape of the heart, or the size and thickness of the muscle walls, which reduces the heart's ability to function properly.
 There are different types of cardiomyopathy, which vary in how much and which parts of the heart they affect.

-- Hypertrophic cardiomyopathy the muscle wall of the left ventricle becomes thickened and stiff, so it has to work harder to pump blood. - Arrhythmic or arrhythmogenic right ventricular cardiomyopathy (ARVC) the heart muscle cells do not join together properly, and get replaced by scar tissue or fat.
-This makes the muscle stretched and weaker, and so less able to pump blood. - Left ventricular non-compaction (LVNC) the heart muscle does not develop normally in an unborn baby, but develops small indentations which appears spongy.
+- Hypertrophic cardiomyopathy the muscle wall of the left ventricle becomes thickened and stiff, so it has to work harder to pump blood. - Arrhythmogenic cardiomyopathy the heart muscle cells do not join together properly, and get replaced by scar tissue or fat.
+This makes the muscle stretched and weaker, and so less able to pump blood.

+a: 75a Woodside Road, Amersham, Bucks, HP6 6AA t: 01494 791224 helpline: 0800 018 1024 website & livechat: www.cardiomyopathy.org Left ventricular non-compaction (LVNC) - the heart muscle does not develop normally in an unborn baby, but develops small indentations which appears spongy.
 This affects how the heart works.

-O See our factsheet 'What is cardiomyopathy'.
+See our information sheet 'What is cardiomyopathy'.